sebkaster/CarND-Advanced-Lane-Lines/writeup.md

 3. In case, our current solution failed the sanity checks or we were not able to find a solution, we use the history to construct lane lines.

 4. Smoothing: Based on the history and the current solution a weighted average is performed for smoothing.

+The code to this changes can be found in the class `ProcessVideo`.

 #### Video Examples